wendy260310/Gitlab-Docker-Demo/README.md

 &nbsp;&nbsp;You want to access host machine's localhost in a docker container(gitlab runner),but `http://localhost` seems  not working on mac,so  use `docker.for.mac.host.internal` instead.You may find more info in [this question](https://stackoverflow.com/questions/31324981/how-to-access-host-port-from-docker-container/43541732).
 <br />
 &nbsp;&nbsp;Now you can go to [gitlab admin page](http://localhost/admin/runners) again to see if the runner has been registered or not.
+### 3.3 Build Customer Gitlab Runner Image
+&nbsp;&nbsp;If we use the official gitlab runner image,we need to login to the container to configure our gitlab runner.We can build our customer image to config gitlab runner when container start.
 ## 4.Set Up Private Docker Repository
-We need to set up our private docker repository if we want to build our app in one container and deploy our app in another container.
+&nbsp;&nbsp;We need to set up our private docker repository if we want to build our app in one container and deploy our app in another container.[this tutorial](https://docs.docker.com/registry/deploying/)shows us the command to set up a local docker repository
+> docker run -d -p 5000:5000 --restart=always --name registry registry:2

+## 5.Your First Gitlab Application